checkdigit/asyncerator/README.md

 The `sequenceFunction` will be called repeatedly with an incrementing numerical parameter, returning a Promise that resolves with the same type as Input and is inserted into the stream.
 The sequence operator passes through all other values.
-Because the `sequenceFunction` returns a Promise, it can delay its response (using setTimeout) to emit values on a regular schedule, e.g. once a second:
+Because the `sequenceFunction` returns a Promise, it can delay its response (using setTimeout) to emit values on a regular schedule, e.g., once a second:

 ```
 pipeline(